 All about Guardian Ad Litem

-Guardian Ad Litem (GAL) comes from Latin and, is defined by the online Legal Dictionary as “a unique type of guardian in a relationship that has been created by a court order only for the duration of a legal action.
+Guardian Ad Litem (GAL) comes from Latin and, is defined by the online Legal Dictionary as “a unique type of guardian in a relationship that has been created by court order only for the duration of legal action.
 Courts appoint these special representatives for infants, minors, and mentally incompetent persons, all of whom generally need help protecting their rights in court.”
-Each state has their own guidelines for using GAL.
-This blog will use Florida as its example and will focus on the Family Law courts use of GAL for issues such as parental timesharing, developing parenting plans, child support, and post-divorce modification of these issues, all of which involve minor children and/or children with special needs.
+Each state has its own guidelines for using GAL.
+This blog will use Florida as its example and will focus on the Family Law court’s use of GAL for issues such as parental timesharing, developing parenting plans, child support, and post-divorce modification of these issues, all of which involve minor children and/or children with special needs.

 For a number of years, Florida Family Courts have used the motto “in the best interest of the child”.
 Essentially this means that in cases involving minor children, particularly with the separation or divorce of their parents, plans made for minor children’s care and nurturing must take into account both parents equally and what is truly best for the child, even if this is an inconvenience for a parent.
 Each couple must execute (usually with the help of their attorney) a parenting plan which will include guidelines for parental timesharing, and other concerns such as co-pays, who cares for a child if a parent cannot, how will parent to parent and child to parent communication take place, and enforcing the fact that all major decisions regarding a child’s education, religious, discipline, and medical needs will be handled by both parents discussing and agreeing together.